English (ENGL)

 (3 Credits, Fall/Spring)

 This course refines literary analysis skills with emphasis on critical approaches and methods.
 Students will learn techniques in literary research and apply researched, critical perspectives to a variety of texts.
-PREREQ: ENGL 102, ENGL 190, ENGL 191, or PERM/INST.
+Students are strongly encouraged to complete both ENGL 102 and ENGL 185 before enrolling in this course.
+PREREQ: ENGL 102 or ENGL 185, or PERM/INST.
 (3 lecture hours, 0 lab hours, 3 credits)

 ENGL 215 Survey of World Mythology